Hummer Team

-Hummer Team(悍馬小組 (hàn mǎ xiǎo zǔ)) was a Taiwanese developer of bootleg video games.
+Hummer Team (悍馬小組 (Hànmǎ Xiǎozǔ)) was a Taiwanese developer of bootleg video games.
 It was most well known for making NES ports of games originally developed on more advanced hardware.

 History

 Hummer Team was founded in Taipei in 1992 by Hummer Cheng, who had previously worked at Sachen.
 It was originally dedicated to the development and publishing of unauthorized ports of video games for the Nintendo Famicom.
 The first video game published by Hummer Team was Jing Ke Xin Zhuan (1992), a role-playing video game.
 Upon the releases of Kart Fighter (1993) and Somari (1994), the company began to gain attention.

 In the late 1990s and early 2000s, Hummer Team experienced economic troubles because it had difficulty developing for the fifth generation of video game consoles.
 This caused Hummer to begin making games for plug and play consoles, and working on things other than the Famicom.
 Examples of these plug and plays include the Samuri 60-in-1 and Z-Dog, the latter of which was released in 2006 by Zechess and was their final product.
 Most of their later plug-n-play consoles were based on OneBus "VT03" enhanced famiclone hardware by the Taiwanese company V.R.
 Technology.